Aligning Large Language Models with Representation Editing: A Control Perspective: Experiment

 \subsection{Experimental Setup}

-We evaluate our method on the \texttt{HH-RLHF}~\cite{bai2022training} dataset, which is the most widely used dataset for LLM alignment.
-This dataset is used to improve the AI assistant's helpfulness and harmlessness, comprising 161,000 training samples and 8,550 test samples.
-Each sample contains a prompt and two responses with one preferred over another.
-For the base model, we adopt \texttt{Vicuna-7B}~\cite{chiang2023vicuna} and \texttt{Falcon-7B-Instruct}~\cite{almazrouei2023falcon} as the instructed fine-tuned AI assistant.
-We evaluate these models by generating text responses based on test prompts from of HH-RLHF.
-For the reward model, we use a publicly available one that employs \texttt{LLaMA-7B}\footnote{\url{https://huggingface.co/argsearch/llama-7b-rm-float32}} as the backbone, trained on \texttt{HH-RLHF} using the pairwise reward loss~\cite{ouyang2022training}.
+We evaluate our method on the \texttt{HH-RLHF}~\cite{bai2022training} and \texttt{Stanford SHP} (\texttt{SHP})~\cite{pmlr-v162-ethayarajh22a} datasets, which are popular for LLM alignment.
+These two datasets are used to improve the AI assistant's helpfulness and harmlessness.
+Each sample in the datasets contains a prompt and two responses with one preferred over another.
+For the base model, we adopt \texttt{Vicuna-7B}~\cite{chiang2023vicuna}, \texttt{Falcon-7B}~\cite{almazrouei2023falcon} and \texttt{Llama3-8B}~\cite{dubey2024llama} as the instructed fine-tuned AI assistant.
+We evaluate these models by generating text responses based on test prompts of \texttt{HH-RLHF} and \texttt{SHP}.
+For reproducibility, we use publicly available reward models\footnote{\texttt{HH-RLHF}: \url{https://huggingface.co/argsearch/llama-7b-rm-float32}} \footnote{\texttt{SHP}: \url{https://huggingface.co/openbmb/UltraRM-13b}}.
 We train the value network on the last layer of the hidden states \( o_t \), and at test time, we add control signals only to this layer.
 For future studies, we can also explore adding controls to the attention key-value pairs \( h_t \) which should further improve the performance.